 I would listen to lecture recordings on my phone while ironing my work uniforms

 My best tip for tackling your study is to consistently chip away at the work load and to also make the most of any downtime that you have.
 I would often login and read through discussion forum posts while eating my lunch at work and I would also listen to lecture recordings on my phone while ironing my work uniforms.
 Every little bit helps.

 How has your world changed now you have completed your studies?

-I can happily say that I have left banking behind and have just started in a new position in communications.
-I’m gaining so much experience in communications and I’ve had the opportunity to work on some really exciting projects.
+I can happily say that I have left banking behind and have started in a new position in communications.
+I’m gaining so much experience and I’ve had the opportunity to work on some really exciting projects.
 Completing my degree has also given me the tools to take my travel stories to the next level – a fully realised website to share my articles and videos.
 It’s an incredibly busy time right now but the best part is that I’m busy doing things I love.
 It doesn’t just feel like a job anymore because the end result is so rewarding.
 As I look towards the future, I’m excited to start exploring postgraduate studies and really seeing how far I can take this passion.